My Name Is Bill W.

-My Name Is Bill W. is a 1989 CBS Hallmark Hall of Fame made-for-television drama film directed by Daniel Petrie, starring James Woods, JoBeth Williams and James Garner.
+My Name Is Bill W. is a 1989 ABC Hallmark Hall of Fame made-for-television drama film directed by Daniel Petrie, starring James Woods, JoBeth Williams and James Garner.
 William G. Borchert, who wrote the film script for television, based it on the true story of William Griffith Wilson and Robert Holbrook Smith (the men respectively called "Bill W." and "Dr. Bob"), the co-founders of Alcoholics Anonymous.
 James Woods won an Emmy for his portrayal of Wilson.

 Plot

 The movie details the true story of stockbroker William Griffith Wilson, a World War I veteran whose drinking problem becomes a serious addiction and causes him to lose his fortune in the stock market collapse of 1929.
 Wilson's career and his domestic life are in tatters when he meets Robert Holbrook Smith, also struggling with a drinking problem.
 The duo founded a support group that became the nucleus for the society Alcoholics Anonymous.